wizard97/3400_team5electricboogaloo/docs/Milestone2Page.md

     Serial.println("No detection!");
 ```
 This snippet of code is the detection of a signal above the threshold and then the responding detection of different frequency treasures.
+Useful hint: Despite losing some accuracy, the clock needs to be higher than 150kHz so that the each frequency will be in the range of the 128 bins.

 See the video of our robot detecting the three distinct treasure frequencies [here](https://youtu.be/YPw5q0r0l5E)!